 The more I attend car racing events such as Le Mans 24 Hour.
 The more I am noticing females are watching my journey on social media and copying what I do.
 I am loving this.
-Therefore its why I want to inspire and encourage more women to embrace the culture of Motorsport racing.
+Therefore its why I want to inspire and encourage more women to embrace the culture of Motorsport racing and trend new fashion for events like Formula One.
 The simple reason it’s perfect for the mind, soul and the adrenalin of life.
 I find too many women get depressed too easy because they are bored regarding motherhood or day to day living.
 I have been a victim of this too and it’s the very reason, I created MenStyleFashion.

 I am not defining my life on how old I am, age is just a number.
 My life has many gears and its up to me which speed I decide to cruise in.
 I hear women highlighting that they are forty years old and have children.
 Therefore they have chosen to put their personal dreams on hold and even more tragic, give up altogether.
 What the hell are they talking about?
 Who has convinced them of this sick mindset.

 Don’t panic its never ever to late to reprogramme the mindset.
 Start pursuing the dream and pursue it aggressively until its achieved.

 Age does not define my dreams in life.
 There is no age limit to life, let alone ambition.